blakeembrey/writing/contents/articles/javascript-tap-function/index.md

 };
 ```

-The code above clearly depicts the ease of using the utility function, but when would we ever use this?
-It's really only useful when we want to easily chain the value between calls.
-You can pass in any function and receive the passed in value as the return, regardless of the function return value.
-Consider this.
+The code above depicts the simplicity of the function, but when would we ever use it?
+It's really only useful when we want to chain the value between calls.
+You can pass in any function and you will always receive the passed in value as the return, regardless of the function return value.

 ```javascript
 // Pop a value of the end of an array, in reality we'd probably make a pop utility.